PlugFox/foxic/FIRESTORE.md

 }
 ```

-This simplified design **eliminates server-side font generation costs** while providing users with **instant, customizable font generation** directly in their browser.
+This simplified design **eliminates both server-side font generation costs and external storage dependencies** while providing users with **instant, customizable font generation** directly in their browser.
+The single-document architecture with embedded manifest ensures optimal performance with 1MB compressed blob limits.